The Bicentennial Bikeway is a popular Brisbane cycleway running past the Brisbane CBD and helping connect Toowong and the western suburbs.

 At the Toowong end of the Bicentennial Bikeway, the path merges with the footpath and travels alongside Coronation Drive.
 From here you have bike access to Sylvan Road, as well as Toowong Village including the retail and dining nearby.

-After Toowong, there is bike infrastructure and routes that lead to St Lucia and the University of Queensland, as well as through to Taringa.
+After Toowong, there is a bike route to St Lucia and the University of Queensland, as well as through to Taringa.

 Riding to the western suburbs